viamrobotics/camera-servers/README.md

 cd api
 ```

-### Using GRPCurl to query the camera
+### Using gRPCurl to query the camera

-You can use grpcurl like curl, but for GRPC servers, rather than HTTP servers
+You can use grpcurl like curl, but for gRPC servers, rather than HTTP servers

 The available VIAM camera methods are
 - viam.robot.v1.RobotService/ResourceNames